Pro-Bono Consulting

 Eliana Jean

-Eliana Jean (Class of 2028) is from Bryn Mawr, Pennsylvania and studying Finance and Environmental and Social Governance factors for Business (ESGB) in Wharton.
-She joined Wharton Women her Freshman Spring as a Pro-Bono Consulting committee member.
-Outside of Wharton Women, Eliana serves as the Director of Consulting for the Wharton Agribusiness Club and as a member of the Joseph Wharton Scholars Honors Program.
-In her free time, she enjoys reading, cooking, and traveling.
+Eliana Jean (Class of 2028) is from Bryn Mawr, PA, and is studying Finance and Artificial Intelligence for Business.
+She joined Wharton Women in her freshman spring on the Pro-Bono Consulting Committee.
+Outside of Wharton Women, Eliana is involved in the Agribusiness Club, Wharton Investment and Trading Group, and Joseph Wharton Scholars.
+In her free time, Eliana enjoys playing tennis, reading, and traveling.

 Alifiya Saleem